hsync/ICMP-Tx/README.md

 Mac
 -----

-you need to sudo the start.py
+You need root acess to start the start.py

 ``` sudo ./start.py ```